-Out with Sea Gals, in with The Seahawks Dancers: Meet the new Seahawks dance team that includes men
+Out with Sea Gals, in with the Seahawks Dancers: Meet the new Seahawks dance team that includes men

 But that doesn’t mean there won’t be dancing on the sidelines, and in the end zones and midfield during breaks in the action at CenturyLink Field this fall.

-Instead, the Seahawks have announced they are rebranding the Sea Gals as The Seahawks Dancers for the 2019 season, and have added men to the squad for the first time — eight are shown in a picture of the 2019 Seahawks Dancers along with 30 women.
+Instead, the Seahawks have announced they are rebranding the Sea Gals as the Seahawks Dancers for the 2019 season, and have added men to the squad for the first time — eight are shown in a picture of the 2019 Seahawks Dancers, along with 30 women.

-In a statement, the Seahawks said the change is part of a continued evolution in the team’s gameday entertainment.
+In a statement, the Seahawks said the change is part of a continued evolution in the team’s game-day entertainment.

 “(There is) no specific reason other than just an evolution of the program, similar to other entertainment updates we’ve made over the years such as the addition of our Blue Thunder drum line in 2004,’’ wrote Kaitlin Goodall, director of business communications, in an email.
-“The Sea Gals have been an integral part of the Seahawks organization for decades, and the Seahawks Dancers will continue to carry on the legacy of great gameday entertainment as well as work in the community.’’
+“The Sea Gals have been an integral part of the Seahawks organization for decades, and the Seahawks Dancers will continue to carry on the legacy of great game-day entertainment as well as work in the community.’’

 Men have become an increasing presence on the dance and/or cheerleading squads of NFL teams in recent seasons.